JohnChangUK/AJAB-Chrome-Extension/README.md

 ```
 As a User,
 So that I can ask for help,
-I want to be able to people on the same website.
+I want to be able to talk to people on the same website.
 ```
 ```
 As a User,